t3-oss/create-t3-app/www/TRANSLATIONS.md

 Naturally, the English docs will move faster than the translated ones.
 We've implemented a feature that alerts visitors if a translated version of a page is outdated.
 If you see that a page is outdated and you're able to update it, please do so!

-In the medium to long term we would like to have code owners for each language.
-If you have several contributions, either in translating yourself or reviewing the translations of others, and would like to be become a code owner for your language, please let us know in the `create-t3-translation` channel on [Discord](https://create.t3.gg/discord).
+In the medium to long term, we would like to have code owners for each language.
+If you have several contributions, either in translating yourself or reviewing the translations of others and would like to become a code owner for your language, please let us know in the `create-t3-translation` channel on [Discord](https://create.t3.gg/discord).

 ### Reviewing